active-interest/seo-ultimate/readme.txt

 	* Lets you output your Deeplink Juggernaut Footer Links in a widget
 	* The Siloed Categories widget makes it drag-and-drop-easy to construct siloed navigation on your site

+* **Settings Monitor** - NEW in Version 6.9
+	* Keep tabs on the SEO-friendliness of your site's settings with a dashboard of green/yellow/red indicators

 * **Settings Manager**
 	* Export your SEO Ultimate settings to a file and re-import later if desired.
 	* Move SEO Ultimate settings between blogs using the export/import functionality.